marxin/texi2rst-generated/sphinx/gcc/gcc-developer-options.rst

     certain passes).

   :samp:`all`
-    Turn on all options, except raw , slim , verbose and lineno.
+    Turn on all options, except raw, slim, verbose and lineno.

   :samp:`optall`
-    Turn on all optimization options, i.e., optimized , missed , and note.
+    Turn on all optimization options, i.e., optimized, missed, and note.

     To determine what tree dumps are available or find the dump for a pass of interest follow the steps below.